 Alexandria Winter Shelter

-During wintry or cold weather, those experiencing homelessness may access the Alexandria Winter Shelter Collaborative located at Carpenter's Shelter, 5701-D Duke Street, Alexandria, VA 22304 .
+During wintry or cold weather, those experiencing homelessness may access the Alexandria Winter Shelter Collaborative located at Carpenter's Shelter (5701-D Duke Street) and at the Lee Center (1108 Jefferson St.).
 The Alexandria Winter Shelter Collaborative accommodates men, women and families with children.
-Those needing emergency shelter may access the this shelter by walking in at 7 p.m.
 Call 703.548.7500 for more information.

 5701-D Duke Street, Alexandria, VA